Five Day Work Shop: Alchemy of colour, cosmology of colour and making pigments from nature.

 David Cranswick is an M.A. and PhD tutor at the Princes School of Traditional Arts, as well as on their public programme.
 He lectures internationally on traditional painting methods and has been giving workshops in traditional painting materials and techniques for twenty five years.
 David is currently writing a book on traditional painting materials and techniques.

 The cost for the 5 day workshop is £425 and includes materials.
 Places are limited to 10 students.
+(Please note that courses will be confirmed three weeks ahead of the start date)

 This course will take place at The Tower Room Renaissance Art Studio.